murilogustineli/simplif.ai/simplif.ai_python_sdk/README.md

 	* This demo installs the Computer Vision resource.
 	* The computer vision exercise below uses the Cognitive Services resource.
 	* Either are ok to use.
-	* This demo also gives some good examples of the objects the computer vision model returns.
+	* This demo also gives some good Exercises of the objects the computer vision model returns.

 #### Resources
  * [Azure Cognitive Services SDK for Python: Microsoft Docs](https://docs.microsoft.com/en-us/python/api/overview/azure/cognitive-services?view=azure-python)